ying14/yingtools2/examples/phylotree.md

 ![](phylotree_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Because I only want to plot the tips, I can use `geom_point2`, which simply allows subsetting of the data in a convenient way.
+…but because we only want the tips to be labelled (not the nodes), use `geom_point2`, which simply allows subsetting of the data in a convenient way.

 ``` r
 gt + geom_point2(aes(subset=isTip,color=Phylum))